Fractional quantum Hall states by Feynman's diagrammatic expansion

-We extrapolate the series to infinite diagram order using the Pad\'e method \cite{Baker1961}, whereby a sequence of rational approximants are constructed based on the Taylor series coefficients alone, and are used to reconstruct the function at the physical coupling $\xi = 1$.
-The discrepancy between different approximants with arbitrary free parameters yields the total systematic error of the extrapolation, as explained in Ref.~\cite{Simkovic2019}.
-An example of such an extrapolation, together with the partial sum of the corresponding series is shown in Fig.\ref{fig:partial sum}.
-This method also allows determination of the dominant singularities of the function behind the series.
-Since we find evidence for two pairs of singularities located at approximately equal radius for $\lambda = 2\ell_B^{-1}$, we restrict to approximants capable of capturing four or more singularities in this case, while three singularities are sufficient for $\lambda = 0.5\ell_B^{-1}$.
+We extrapolate the series to infinite diagram order using Pad\'e and Dlog-Pad\'e resummation \cite{Baker1961}, whereby a sequence of approximants are constructed based on the Taylor series coefficients alone, and are used to reconstruct the function at the physical coupling $\xi = 1$.
+The discrepancy between different approximants with arbitrary free parameters yields the total systematic error of the extrapolation, as explained in Ref.~\cite{Simkovic2019} and detailed in appendix \ref{Pade appendix}.
+As the temperature is lowered the series becomes increasingly divergent, which leads to an increased but estimable systematic error of the extrapolation.
+Therefore, the lowest accessible temperature is limited by the largest diagram order we can compute with reasonable statistical error.